issouker97/ResearchTrack1_Assignment2/README.md

 ------------------------------------
 ## Installation

-First of all before running the program it is required to install the xterm libray.
-Open a terminal window and run the following command to install the xterm package, this library helps us to print outputs of the nodes in a new terminal window :
+As a first step, It’s preferable to install the xterm library, this will help us to print outputs of the nodes in a new terminal window:

 ```command
 	sudo apt-get install xterm -y